streeetlamp/lhdy2/README.md

 # Bread Pudding

-Loosely based of @jpweller's boilerplate.
+Loosely based on [jpweller's](https://github.com/jpweller) boilerplate.

 ## How To:
 Get your environment up to snuff